tylerdr/sprinter-website/src/pages/about/index.md

 headerImage: /img/stars.jpg
 what:
   content1: >-
-    We empower businesses to become more efficient by automating their current systems and solving complex problems with simple tech-based solutions.
-    Through harnessing the power of modern software, we provide you with the expertise needed to maximize technology's positive potential within your company.
+    We are a technology consulting firm that offers a refreshing take on decluttering operating systems through automation.
+As the technology evolves, so do we, but more importantly so does your business.
+We are here to bridge the gap between your company's current struggles and the technology that will resolve them.
+Our vast understanding of both software development as well as business operations is what ensures our collaboration reaches maximum success.
   content2: >-
     Because today's tech world is rapidly becoming more advanced & complex, we've handcrafted tools that make it easier to navigate the modern technological landscape.
-We are here to bridge the gap between your company's current struggles and the software that will resolve them.
+We empower businesses to become more efficient by automating their current systems and solving complex problems with simple tech-based solutions.
+Through harnessing the power of modern software, we provide you with the expertise needed to maximize technology's potential within your company.
+Before Sprinter, most businesses looking to update their systems were forced to choose between one-size-fits all software options that fail miserably due to lack of communication.
+We've solved this problem through our consulting before and during the development process.
+    Our focus is on implementing new technology that save you both time and money.
   content3: ''
   content4: ''
   header: What We Do
   tagline: >-
-    As the technology evolves, so do we, but more importantly so does your business.
+    We empower businesses to become more efficient by automating their current systems and solving complex problems with simple tech-based solutions.
 imageA:
   alt: what
   image: /img/sprinteraboutimage2.jpg